-E-safety is integrated throughout each computing area, as it is essential that our pupils be protected from others online.
-We also give them opportunities to evaluate their own online behaviour to ensure that they understand their actions in the online world can affect others.
 As the wellbeing of our pupils is a priority, we help them establish a healthy balance between the time spent in the ‘online world’ and their ‘real life world’.
-We also teach our pupils how to determine the best course of action if they are worried or upset about their experiences whilst using their technology or devices, such as being a victim of Cyber Bullying or seeing inappropriate content.
+We also teach our pupils how to determine the best course of action if they are worried or upset about their experiences whilst using their technology or devices, such as being a victim of cyber-bullying or seeing inappropriate content.
+For more information on this, please visit our E-Safety page here.

 Computing Documents